limonadev/brain-tokyo-workshop/README.md

+# THIS REPO WAS FORKED FROM [HERE](https://github.com/google/brain-tokyo-workshop/).
+THIS IS NOT MY ORIGINAL WORK.
+THE SEPARATION FROM THE ORIGINAL REPO WAS DONE WITH RESEARCH PURPOSES.

 # Brain Tokyo Workshop 🧠🗼

 This repo contains research materials released by members of the Google Brain team in Tokyo.